-Today we talked about the importance of fairness and justice, including the necessity of taking action in the face of injustice.
-We heard a story about a kingdom wherein many people are hungry because a greedy king hoards the food for himself.
-A huge dog is brought to the kingdom and it barks continuously until all people in the kingdom are adequately fed.
-We practiced being allies for justice through barking at unfair situations in a game.
-We also demonstrated unfairness through the concrete example of our snack.
-Some children received an abundant amount of a variety of foods, while others were served small portions of one food item only.
+Today we talked about the importance of fairness and justice and the necessity of taking action in the face of injustice.
+We heard a story about a kingdom where a greedy king hoards all the food for himself.
+A huge dog is brought to the kingdom and it barks continuously until all people in the kingdom are fed.
+We practiced being allies for justice by barking at unfair situations in a game.
+We experienced unfairness in the concrete example of our snack.
+Some children received an abundant amount of a variety of foods while others were served small portions of one food item only.
 Everyone took turns acting as "watchdogs for justice," barking as long as the situation remained unfair.
-We worked to make the situation fair and afterwards talked about the experience together.
+We worked to make the situation fair and afterward talked about the experience together.

 - What do we have lots of that we can share with other people?
 This can be material goods, money, time, or talent.

-- Does anyone have an example of a time when he or she stood up for justice?
+- Does anyone have an example of a time when they spoke up for justice?

-- Does anyone have an example of a time when someone stood up for justice on his or her behalf?
+- Does anyone have an example of a time when someone else spoke up for justice on their behalf?

-- Are there any examples of injustice we can think of that we should take action upon?
+- Are there any examples of injustice that we should take action on?

 EXTEND THE TOPIC TOGETHER.
 TRY...